Wandmalfarbe/pandoc-latex-template/README.md

 - `listings-no-page-break` (defaults to `false`)

     avoid page break inside listings
+- `disable-footnote-backlinks` (default to `false`)

+    disables making the reference from the footnote at the bottom of the page into a link back to the occurence of the footnote in the main text.
 - `disable-header-and-footer` (default to `false`)

     disables the header and footer completely on all pages
 - `header-left` (defaults to the title)

     the text on the left side of the header
 - `header-center`

     the text in the center of the header
 - `header-right` (defaults to the date)

     the text on the right side of the header
 - `footer-left` (defaults to the author)

     the text on the left side of the footer
 - `footer-center`

     the text in the center of the footer
 - `footer-right` (defaults to the page number)

     the text on the right side of the footer
 - `book` (defaults to `false`)

     typeset as book
 - `logo`

     path to an image that will be displayed on the title page.
 The path is always relative to where pandoc is executed.
 The option `--resource-path` has no effect.
 - `logo-width` (defaults to `100`)

     the width of the logo (in points)

 - `first-chapter` (defaults to `1`)

     if typesetting a book with chapter numbers, specifies the number that will be assigned to the first chapter

 - `float-placement-figure` (defaults to `H`)